nvngroup/pitu/DOCUMENTATION-en.md

 ## Introduction

-Baileys Socket allows direct connection to WhatsApp Web via WebSocket, without the need for Selenium or browsers.
+Pitu Socket allows direct connection to WhatsApp Web via WebSocket, without the need for Selenium or browsers.
 It is highly efficient, consumes less memory, and supports multiple devices.

 ## Socket Overview

-Baileys Socket is the core responsible for real-time communication with WhatsApp Web, using the WebSocket protocol.
+Pitu Socket is the core responsible for real-time communication with WhatsApp Web, using the WebSocket protocol.
 It abstracts all the complexity of connection, authentication, sending and receiving events and messages, allowing developers to create robust and scalable integrations with the WhatsApp platform.

 Main features: